paulpetone/react-hooks-redux-boilerplate-ts/README.md

 For each page, we can have reusable components or components that are specific for that url, for this specific components I created a `pageComponents` inside of `src/components`.

-You can see here [https://github.com/paulpetone/react-hooks-redux-boilerplate/blob/master/src/pages/example/index.js](https://github.com/paulpetone/react-hooks-redux-boilerplate/blob/master/src/pages/example/index.js) that I'm using a component that is only used by the `localhost:8000/example` page, that's why it is on `src/components/pageComponents/example/exampleList`
+You can see here [https://github.com/paulpetone/react-hooks-redux-boilerplate-ts/blob/master/src/pages/example/index.tsx](https://github.com/paulpetone/react-hooks-redux-boilerplate-ts/blob/master/src/pages/example/index.tsx) that I'm using a component that is only used by the `localhost:8000/example` page, that's why it is on `src/components/pageComponents/example/exampleList`

+Also, if you need to create one or more hooks that are just used by this page, I recommend you to create a folder inside the component folder called `hooks`.
+Just like I did at [https://github.com/paulpetone/react-hooks-redux-boilerplate-ts/blob/master/src/components/pageComponents/example/exampleList/hooks/index.tsx](https://github.com/paulpetone/react-hooks-redux-boilerplate-ts/blob/master/src/components/pageComponents/example/exampleList/hooks/index.tsx)

 Alias: `@pageComponents/{yourPage}/{yourComponent}`